Holcombe History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Holcombe research.
 Another 79 words (6 lines of text) covering the years 1301, 1525, 1690, 1750, 1690, 1706, 1708, 1707 and 1750 are included under the topic Early Holcombe History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Holcombe has undergone many spelling variations, including Holcombe, Holcomb and others.

-of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
+To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Holcombe were among those contributors:

 Holcombe Settlers in United States in the 17th Century